jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - Automated migration of packages from source to destination server(s).
  - Ability to create object migration from database and then trigger export from source Tririga.
  - Export to destination servers and automatic installs are possible.
- - Multiple projects are reviewed, if needed, before import in destination server.
+ - Multiple projects are manually reviewed, if needed, before import in destination server.
  - Updates to OMA are provided for each Tririga Application and Platform version update.

 ### Automated Install